 To prove the healthcare provider was negligent, the patient must establish the applicable standard of care and prove that standard of care was “breached” (i.e., not followed).
 What is negligence?
 A healthcare provider is “negligent” when he or she failed to act as a reasonable doctor, nurse, nurse practitioner, physician assistant or other healthcare provider.
 What is reasonable is determined by what a healthcare provider with ordinary knowledge, training, and experience would have done in the same or similar circumstance.

-Before a Lawsuit is Filed
+Before a Medical Malpractice Lawsuit is Filed

 In Michigan, patients must provide each healthcare provider or facility with “notice” that the patient intends to sue.
 We call this a “Notice of Intent” or “NOI.”
 It must contain certain information, including (i) the factual basis of the claim, (ii) the applicable standard of care, (iii) the manner in which it is claimed the standard of care was breached, (iv) the actions that should have been taken to achieve compliance with the standard of care, and (v) the manner in which the breach caused the injury.
 MCL 600.2912b.
 The NOI must be served within the statute of limitation period.

 Within 154 days of receiving the Notice, every healthcare provider or facility named must respond to the Notice of Intent, and identify (i) the factual basis for the defense of the claim, (ii) the applicable standard of care, (iii) the manner in which the healthcare provider or facility complied with the standard of care, and (iv) the manner in which the healthcare provider or facility contends the alleged injuries were not caused by the alleged negligence.
 The patient must then wait 182 days after providing the NOI before filing a lawsuit.
 The purpose of the 182-day waiting period is to give the parties a chance to settle.
 During this time period, we will contact the healthcare provider or facility and their insurance companies and try to negotiate a settlement.
-If we can’t settle the case pre-suit, we will file a lawsuit.
+If we can’t settle the case pre-suit, we will file a medical malpractice lawsuit.

 A lawsuit begins with the filing and service of a Complaint.
-The Complaint details the allegations against the healthcare provider or facility.
+The Complaint details the allegations against the healthcare provider or hospital.
 The patient (or the patient’s family if the patient has died) is called the “plaintiff.”
 The healthcare providers or facilities being sued are called the “defendants.”
 The defendants have either 21 or 28 days to file an Answer to the Complaint, depending on whether they were served in person or by mail.
 Together with the Complaint, defendants will typically file “Affirmative Defenses,” which are legal defenses they may raise to the claim.

 The “discovery period”, the time between filing the Complaint and settling the case or going to trial, is the parties’ opportunity to “discover” each other’s evidence.
 There is written discovery, depositions, and examinations.
 Written discovery could be interrogatories (written questions), document production requests, or requests to admit certain facts or the application of facts to law.